yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] Demos
-	[ ] Wall of rocks, picking a random point on the top [ ] Path with random subscene, filter by attribute with rotations [ ] Sample surface of a mesh, create flowers or similar in the horizontal ground [X] Mark an area with a spline, have a path remove all flowers [ ] Change density based on the distance to the spline contour
+	[ ] Wall of rocks, picking a random point on the top [ ] Path with random subscene, filter by attribute with rotations [X] Sample surface of a mesh, create flowers or similar in the horizontal ground [X] Mark an area with a spline, have a path remove all flowers [ ] Change density based on the distance to the spline contour

+[ ] Add expressions node
+[ ]
 [?]
 There is bug where transforms seems to be updating the input [ ] Support for multiple data in stream evaluation?
 	[ ] Debug